Merv: Nineteenth century

 Merv passed to the Khanate of Khiva in 1823.
 Sir Alexander Burnes traversed the country in 1832.
 About this time, the Persians forced the Tekke Turkmens, then living on the Tejen River, to migrate northward.
 Khiva contested the Tekkes' advance, but in about 1856, the latter became the sovereign power in the country, and remained so until the Russians occupied the oasis in 1884.
-By 1868, the Russians had taken most of Russian Central Asia except Turkmenistan.
-The Russians approached this area from the Caspian, and in 1881, they captured Geok Tepe.
-An officer named Alikhanov took Merv bloodlessly.
-A Muslim from the Caucasus, he had risen to the rank of major in the Russian service.
-After fighting a duel with a superior officer, he was demoted to the ranks and by 1882 had risen to lieutenant.
-In 1882, he entered Merv, claiming to be a Russian merchant, and negotiated a trade agreement.
-Meanwhile, Russian agents had used a mixture of bribes and threats to develop a pro-Russian party in the area.
-The Russians occupied the oasis of Tejen, eighty miles to the west.
-In 1884, Alikhanov entered Merv in a Russian officer's uniform, along with several Turkmen notables who had already submitted.
-He claimed the troops at Tejen were the spearhead of a larger force and that local autonomy would be respected.
-Seeing no hope of support from Persia or Britain, the elders submitted.
+By 1868, the Russians had taken most of what would become Russian Central Asia except Turkmenistan.
+The Russians approached this area from the Caspian, and in 1881, they captured Geok Tepe in one of the bloodiest battles in the region.
+Much of the civilian population that was unable to flee was later massacred by the Russian troops.
+The Russians further occupied the oasis of Tejen, eighty miles to the west.
 The next Russian move was south toward Herat.
 By 1888, the city was entirely abandoned.

 A future viceroy of British India, George Curzon visited the remains of Merv in 1888.
 He later wrote: "In the midst of an absolute wilderness of crumbling brick and clay, the spectacle of walls, towers, ramparts and domes, stretching in bewildering confusion to the horizon, reminds us that we are in the centre of bygone greatness."